pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 And then, he heard it.
 The scraping sound of Vorlag unrolling the parchment outside the hidden door.
 The priest began to chant, his voice a low hum, reciting the opening lines of 'The Last Supper of the Worm.'
 Hearing his own foul words from his executioner's mouth was a final, surreal horror.

 But as the priest's voice droned on, a strange thing happened.
 The terror in Phantamos's heart did not lessen, but it changed.
-It was honed, sharpened by a sudden, defiant rage.
+It was honed, sharpened by a sudden, defiant rage like a blade of obsidian glass.
 Rage at Vorlag, for his grotesque, fawning madness.
 Rage at himself, for the vanity and blindness that had led him here.
 And rage at the cheap, theatrical violence that the priest mistook for divinity.

 Vorlag thought Mordiggian was a god of bloody spectacle.
 He had missed the point entirely.
 The true horror of the Charnel God, the truth that every citizen of Zul-Bha-Sair understood in their bones, was not in the dramatic flourish.
 It was in the silence.
 The waiting.
 Complete, passive, unavoidable consumption.